Is Librium Addictive?

 Our Banyan Palm Springs rehab offers various types of substance-specific treatment, including a benzo rehab program that focuses on treating addictions to drugs like Librium.
 If you or someone you care about has displayed signs of benzo abuse or addiction to any other substance, our facility is here to help.

-Call Banyan Treatment Centers Palm Springs today at 888-280-4763 for more information about our California addiction treatment and how to get started.
+Call Banyan Treatment Centers Palm Springs today at 888-280-4763 for more information about addiction treatment at our California rehab and how to get started.